09 January 2015

 Some folks, accustomed to different discussion norms, take me as dismissing their comments when I interrogate the fine points. (“You seem to be implying X and Y. I strongly agree about X but I have to admit that I’m skeptical about Y because of Z.”) But that’s actually a response that reflects respect; I wouldn’t ask if I didn’t suspect that I’m missing something important.

-I want to underline my point about not maintaining a safe space.
+I have to underline my point about not maintaining a safe space.
 This reflects a high standard for what qualifies as a safe space.
-For instance, there are good reasons to think it necessary to exclude White people — or at least have very stringent ground rules around White participation — to provide a safe space for Black people.
+For instance, there are good reasons to think it necessary to exclude white people — or at least have very stringent ground rules around White participation — to provide a safe space for Black people.
 It should be evident why this standard for safe space makes it impossible to have a forum that qualifies as a safe space for everyone, so I am not attempting that.

 I’m trying to cultivate a space in which people can expect to be respectfully challenged.
 This being an unjust world, I take that to mean that Black people and women and other people faced with systemic injustices deserve a greater measure of caution in order to deliver respect, and I think it’s incumbent upon me to listen for my failings in delivering that in my space.
 But that does not extend so far as allowing some people to go unchallenged; in my Facebook comments, everyone gets the respect of being asked to support and clarify what they say.

-1: edited to add “saying what they mean and interpreting other commenters as generously as possible, and starting from the presumption that others are doing the same” in March 2017 in order to make the point about good faith more explicit.
+Edited to add “saying what they mean and interpreting other commenters as generously as possible, and starting from the presumption that others are doing the same” in March 2017 in order to make the point about good faith more explicit.
 Speaking in bad faith or presuming that others are doing so without very good cause is a good way to get un-Friended.